irrwahn/ffpreview/README.md

 ## Known issues

-* Subtitle rendering is flaky at best.
-In particular, it does not work when setting a start time and currently chokes on Windows paths.
+* Subtitle rendering is flaky.
 Consider it an experimental feature.

 ## License